the word “hedging” is a magic spell to turn you off. “Thanks, but this is not for us.”

 But what if . . .

-The conundrum discussed above perpetuates a vicious cycle of low demand and low market liquidity.
-This has led us to the conclusion that steel risk management should NOT depend on financial intermediation.
+These considerations have led us to the conclusion that steel risk management should NOT depend on financial intermediation.

 - Flexible post-trade processing based on hedgers’ preferences and risk profiles.